On The Day – Richmond Park Half Marathon 2018

-We recommend you stretch and warm up before race to avoid any injuries.
-We will be calling all runners
+We recommend you stretch and warm up before race to avoid or prevent any injuries.
+We will be calling

 Start Time – 10.00am

-The half marathon will start promptly at 10.00am – setting off from Sheen Gate heading down on the
+The marathon will start promptly at 10.00am – setting off from Sheen Gate heading down on the grass

-grass towards to Sheen Crossroads, then turning right up towards Richmond Hill.
-This will allow the
+towards to Sheen Crossroads, then turning right up towards Sawyers Hill.
+This will allow the runners to

-runners to spread out, by the time they return back down through Sheen Gate at the HQ and onwards
+spread out, by the time they return back down through Sheen Gate at the HQ, and then onwards down

 There will be plenty of car parking spaces at Sheen Gate and Roehampton Gate Car Parks – the earlier